tipishev/python_debugging_workshop/README.md

 * `p`  if you really miss that `print`
 * `pp` a bag ~full of JSON~ of `dict`s, arrange lines vertically for clue
 * pprint sorts keys
+* `display` can list current expressions, local for frame
+* `undisplay` can clear one or many expressions
+* display shows old value, neat!
+* display to create a "watch list"

 ### Debug with access to source code